Traditional Korean Soft Tofu Stew (Soondubu Jjigae)

-Whether you spell it soondubu jjigae or sundubu jjigae, it is the same Korean soft tofu (soon tofu) soup recipe.
-Jjigae means stew in Korean.
-A block or tube of silken tofu is simmered with zucchini or other vegetables and mushrooms in a spicy broth made from Korean chili flakes.
-Almost always, chopped kimchi is added to give an extra flavor boost to the stew.
+Sundubu jjigae, also spelled as soondubu jjigae, is a Korean spicy tofu stew made by simmering a block or tube of silken tofu with vegetables and mushrooms in a spicy broth made from Korean chili flakes.
+Chopped kimchi is often added to enhance the stew’s flavor.

 - No need to use chili oil: You can use pre-made chili oil from a jar if you want.
 But I don’t bother because you can easily start the recipe by infusing Korean chili flakes in oil, which takes no time at all.